Beef, Main

 Directions

 • Mix together the soy sauce, oyster sauce, oil, palm sugar, and ground black pepper in a bowl until combined.
-Let the steaks marinate in the sauce while you prepare the nam jim jaew.
+Let the steaks marinate for at least one hour to overnight in the fridge.

-• Heat a pan over medium heat.
-Once hot, add the sticky rice to the pan and toss/stir continuously until the grains have become golden brown in color.
+• Heat a dry pan over medium heat.
+Once hot, add the glutinous rice to the pan and toss/stir continuously until the grains have become golden brown in color.

 • Transfer the toasted grains to a mortar and pestle and grind the rice until you achieve a coarse powder.